fusarolimichele/DiAna/README.md

 Stages

-[X] DIANA dictionary for drug name standardization (continuous refinement)
+[X] DiAna dictionary for drug name standardization (continuous refinement)

-[ ] DIANA access to a clean FAERS (work in progress)
+[ ] DiAna access to a clean FAERS (work in progress)

-[ ] DIANA R package for drug safety investigations
+[ ] DiAna R package for drug safety investigations

 [ ] Linkage with other ontologies